 What are the common symptoms of a faulty coil pack?

 A faulty coil pack has pretty similar symptoms to a failing spark plug including rough idle, unusually louder engine, a noticeable drop in RPMs when accelerating, and significant lack of power.
-You might also notice your check engine light blinking or the gas warning light activating even when the gas tank is full.
+You might also notice your check engine light blinking in extreme cases.

 How to make sure that the coil pack isn’t the problem in your vehicle?